Raspberry-Rhubarb Slab Pie

-- Divide dough in half so that one portion is slightly larger than the other; wrap each in plastic wrap.
+- Divide dough in two portions so that one is slightly larger than the other; wrap each in plastic wrap.
 Refrigerate for 1 hour or until easy to handle.

 - Roll out larger portion of dough between two large sheets of lightly floured waxed paper into an 18-in. x 13-in. rectangle.
 Transfer to an ungreased 15-in. x 10-in. x 1-in. baking pan.
 Press onto the bottom and up the sides of pan; trim pastry to edges of pan.

 - In a large bowl, combine sugar and cornstarch.
 Add raspberries and rhubarb; toss to coat.
 Spoon into pastry.

 - Roll out remaining dough; place over filling.
 Fold bottom pastry over edge of top pastry; seal with a fork.
 Prick top with a fork.

 - Bake at 375° for 45-55 minutes or until golden brown.
 Cool completely on a wire rack.